We independently select and share the products we love—and may receive a commission if you choose to buy.

-There are plenty of rules about what you should and shouldn't eat once you're pregnant , but what if you're trying to conceive?
+There are plenty of rules about what you should and shouldn't eat once you're pregnant, but what if you're trying to conceive and boosting fertility?
 We now know that what we eat plays a huge role in helping our bodies function properly, and the reproductive system is no different.

-Here are seven foods that are great for helping boost your fertility :
+Seven foods that are great for helping boost your fertility:

 1. Wild salmon